 If the business that formerly occupied the space paid SDCs based on seating, seat credits may apply.
 For example, if SDCs for 30 seats were paid by the previous business owner and the new restaurant will have 45 seats, the new tenant will pay SDCs for 15 seats.

 The City recognizes that SDCs constitute a substantial upfront cost for new business owners.
 In response, we have created a sewer surcharge program that allows eligible tenants to lease sewer capacity on a monthly basis, rather than purchase it up front.

-Lease Payments are attached to bi-monthly utility bills and calculated as a percentage of the total SDC assessment.
+Lease Payments are attached to utility bills and calculated as a percentage of the total SDC assessment.
 The interest amount is based on the Federal Municipal Bond Rate, which fluctuates monthly but is generally about 3%.

 The surcharge program works like a lease, in that payments never go toward the original SDC total, or principal.
 Participants in this voluntary program must sign an agreement acknowledging the requirements of the program including the fact that they may only participate for 10 years.
 At the end of 10 years, the applicant must pay the current SDC amount in full.
 Additionally a notice may be recorded on the title indicating that SDCs have not been paid in full.
 Once the SDCs have been paid in full, the City will record a satisfaction document removing the notice on the title.
 Please note: there is a $25 application fee to participate in the program and a $200 recording fee per VMC 14.04.242.
 Applicant’s may opt out of the program at any time by paying the current SDC amount in full.

 To access the Municipal Code text please see VMC 14.04.235(L)